 Breakfast (day 1): Oat porridge (80g) + soy milk + banana + pumpkin seeds (15g) — ~450 kcal, 18g protein, 4mg iron

-Follow this model for all meals.
+Follow this template for all meals.

 The complete prompt: all elements assembled